NBTPXX/idm-documents/English Documents/Can rate switching And Firmware update.md

 Fill in your data and remember to remove the `< >` brackets.
 #### via DFU
-if you managed to get your idm into dfu mode, you can use the command below to upload canboot
+if you managed to get your idm into dfu mode, you can use the command below to upload canboot,
+please note that this method is only applicable to canboot with usb communication.
+if you are trying to upload canboot for CAN version,please use the second one(the command for main Firmware).
 ```
 sudo dfu-util -d ,0483:df11 -R -a 0 -s 0x8000000:leave -D <Where The Firmware Is>
 ```
 and the command below to upload main firmware
 ```